tolitius/cault/README.md

 $ export VAULT_TOKEN=5a4a7e11-1e2f-6f76-170e-b8ec58cd2da5
 ```

-Create a cubbyhole with for the `billion-dollars` secret, and wrap it in a one time use token:
+Create a cubbyhole for the `billion-dollars` secret, and wrap it in a one time use token:

 ```bash
 $ token=`./tools/vault/wrap-token.sh /secret/billion-dollars`